-October 10 is World Mental Health Day and now more than ever, many realize the importance of mental health, especially after the worldwide pandemic meant isolation and social distancing.
-It is no surprise there were more dogs adopted than ever before during the pandemic, because many needed companionship.
+May is Mental Health Awareness Month and now more than ever, many realize the importance of mental health, especially after the worldwide pandemic meant isolation and social distancing a few years ago.
+It is no surprise there were more dogs adopted than ever before during the pandemic because many needed companionship.
 There are so many reasons dogs improve our health, so on October 10, we present the top 10 ways dogs improve our mental and physical health

 Research done by NBC News, Scientific Journal, International Journal of Workplace Health Management, and other sources have proven what most of us know: our dogs improve our lives and give us both mental and physical benefits.
 This is no surprise.
 Most of us pet parents already know because our dogs give us unconditional love and companionship, improve our quality of life and make us get outside for exercise more than those without a dog at home.
 Read on for the details behind the scientific facts which prove why humans are healthier with dogs at home.

 Facts About Dog Owners

 The Dog People Blog by Rover shares interesting facts about how dog parents treat their dogs more like members of the family.
 Many pet parents admit to keeping dogs in the house, even allowing them to sleep in their beds and on their furniture.
 This mutual love and understanding help create stronger bonds and healthier, happier homes.
 We shower our dogs with love, presents, food and treats.
 They add to our quality of life.
 Here are some fun facts they shared:

 - 95% of the pet parents think of their dog as a member of the family.

 - 56% of dog people say hello to their dog first when they come home, before greeting the rest of the family.
 (This is probably because the dog greets us BEFORE the rest of the family does.)